Abi Spence

 • I hold DBS clearance to work with adults.

-• I am in clinical supervision and undertake regular CPD (Continued Professional Development).
+• I am in clinical supervision and undertake regular CPD (Continual Professional Development).

-• Since 2018 I have worked in private practice in Queens Park and Tooting in London, Pickering and York.
-I now work at Miller's Yard in York and in Harome, North Yorkshire.
+• Since 2018 I have worked in private practice in in London.
+I now work online and in person at Miller's Yard in York and offer outdoor therapy in the North York Moors.

 First steps:

-We have a brief phone chat or email exchange to discuss the details of the initial session, which can be in-person, by phone or online.
-There is no fee for this first 25 minute meeting.
-During it, we will discuss what has brought you to this point and I answer any questions you may have, and I explain the practicalities of how we work together.
+We have a 25 minute meeting, which can be online, in person or on the phone.
+During it, we will discuss what has brought you to this point.
+I answer any questions you may have, and explain the practicalities of how we work together.

 There is no obligation to make any commitment beyond this session.
 If you would like to continue, we will pick a day and time to begin our meetings.
 Once we have agreed a start date, I will send you some information, and a client/therapist agreement form for you to read through and sign.